-Wound Care & Guidelines when to use Steri Strips for closure or to Suture.
+Wound Care & Guidelines when and how to use Steri Strips for closure or when to Suture instead.

-Will I be able to actually sew myself back up if something happens that requires that?
+Will I be able to actually sew myself back up if something happens that requires it?

 I’ve got the suture kits, steri strips, everything to clean the wounds or whatever, but, can I pull off stitching myself up?